espressif/esp-zigbee-sdk/README.md

 ## Introduction

-ESP-ZIGBEE-SDK is the official Zigbee development framework for Esspresif's ESP32-H2 and ESP32 series SOCs.
+ESP-Zigbee-SDK is the official Zigbee development framework for Esspresif's ESP32-H2 and ESP32 series SOCs.
 It provides varieties of APIs aimed to simplify the development process of Zigbee products and enable the users to go to production in the shortest possible time.
 More details of the sdk see the [esp-zigbee-sdk components](components/esp-zigbee-lib/)

 ## Get esp-zigbee-sdk